tugcegurbuz/Deep-Learning-with-TensorFlow/README.md

 # DeepLearning with TensorFlow
-Deep Learning exercises created by using Colaboratory.
-It will be updated weekly.
+Deep Learning exercises from the IBM Deep Learning course (Reference: IBM:DL0120EN) and some additional exercises created by me.

-Reference: IBM:DL0120EN course Lab exercises